mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

         width="600"
         height="600"
         >
-    <em>From XKCD, "A webcomic of romance, sarcasm, math, and language"</em>
+    <em>From xkcd, "A webcomic of romance, sarcasm, math, and language"</em>
 </a>
 </center>